 Pericardial effusion is the acute or chronic accumulation of fluid in the pericardial space (between the parietal and the visceral pericardium) and is often associated with a variety of underlying disorders.
 The fluid can be either bloody (e.g., following aortic dissection) or serous (usually idiopathic).
 As the pericardium is rather stiff, the capacity of the pericardial space is limited.
 In chronic effusion, the pericardium can stretch to a certain degree, accommodating slightly more fluid.
 In the acute setting, however, the added volume quickly exceeds the maximum capacity of the pericardial space.
-In both cases, the end result is often cardiac tamponade: compression of the heart which can lead to a life-threatening reduction in cardiac output.
+In both cases, the end result is often cardiac tamponade: compression of the heart that can lead to a life-threatening reduction in cardiac output.
 Pericardial effusion is initially asymptomatic, but cardiac tamponade has a distinct clinical presentation, including hypotension, tachycardia, jugular venous congestion, and pulsus paradoxus.
 Echocardiography is the most important diagnostic procedure and usually reveals an anechoic pericardial space.
 Treatment depends on hemodynamic stability: unstable patients require quick pericardial fluid drainage, through either pericardiocentesis or surgery, whereas in stable patients, treatment focuses on the underlying disease.

-Serous pericardial effusion
+- Serous or serosanguinous pericardial effusion

 - Retrosternal chest pain